toonvanstrijp/nestjs-i18n/docs/concepts/loader.md

 # Loaders

-Loaders are responsible for fetching translation data and the list of available languages. `nestjs-i18n` ships two loaders out of the box: `I18nJsonLoader` (default) and `I18nYamlLoader`.
+Loaders are responsible for fetching translation data and the list of available languages. `nestjs-i18n` ships three loaders out of the box: `I18nJsonLoader` (default), `I18nYamlLoader`, and `I18nObjectLoader`.

 ## Single loader (legacy)